Welcome to the Exeter Clinical Laboratory International website

 • If temporal arteritis (TA)/giant cell arteritis (GCA) or hyperviscosity syndrome is suspected, then PV, although not necessary, may be requested.
 Appropriate management of these indications should not be delayed while results are pending.

 • If a systemic inflammatory illness such as rheumatoid arthritis or systemic lupus erythematosus is suspected and CRP is normal, then PV may be appropriate to establish a baseline for monitoring.
+This should only be done under guidance of rheumatology or another specialty.

 • If CRP has been shown to inadequately reflect disease activity in a patient with established chronic inflammatory illness (such as rheumatoid arthritis or systemic lupus erythematosus), then monitoring with PV will be appropriate.
+This should only be done under guidance of rheumatology or another specialty.

 Specimen